-- 24. A regulated institution's strategy for ensuring that adequate capital is maintained over time, as required under the capital standards, will typically take account of a range of capital-generating and capital-consuming factors: - (a) the extent of organic capital growth through retained earnings; - (b) the ability to access additional external capital of any form: whether Common Equity Teir 1 Capital, Additional Tier 1 Capital or Tier 2 Capital, including, where relevant, the ability and willingness of the major shareholders, parent company or broader group to contribute additional capital to the regulated institution;
+- 24. A regulated institution's strategy for ensuring that adequate capital is maintained over time, as required under the capital standards, will typically take account of a range of capital-generating and capital-consuming factors: - (a) the extent of organic capital growth through retained earnings; - (b) the ability to access additional external capital of any form: whether Common Equity Tier 1 Capital, Additional Tier 1 Capital or Tier 2 Capital, including, where relevant, the ability and willingness of the major shareholders, parent company or broader group to contribute additional capital to the regulated institution;

-- (c) the extent of additional capital necessary to cover planned business growth, whether organic or by acquisition; - (d) the extent to which the institution can take action to lower its required capital (e.g. by reducing risk-weighted assets for ADIs or de-risking to reduce the prescribed capital amount for insurers); - (e) the need to ensure adequate immediate and projected capital coverage in a wide range of market and economic conditions, including severely stressed scenarios, over a reasonable period of time; - (f) economic capital requirements; and - (g) where relevant, the impact of ratings agency assessments, shareholder expectations and market considerations on capital needs.
+- (c) the extent of additional capital necessary to cover planned business growth, whether organic or by acquisition; - (d) the extent to which the institution can take action to lower its required capital (e.g. by reducing risk-weighted assets for ADIs or de-risking to reduce the prescribed capital amount for insurers); - (e) the need to ensure adequate immediate and projected capital coverage in a wide range of market and economic conditions, including severely stressed scenarios, over a reasonable period of time (taking into account, where relevant, any ability of the capital conservation or countercyclical capital buffers to absorb losses incurred during severe levels of stress); - (f) economic capital requirements; and - (g) where relevant, the impact of ratings agency assessments, shareholder expectations and market considerations on capital needs.